 Deep Vision is a subsea vision system for identifying and measuring fish under water.
 A subsea camera unit attached to the trawl makes it possible to identify and measure fish in the sea without bringing the catch onboard the vessel.
 Deep Vision is an invaluable tool for marine researchers and a great technological leap towards more sustainable fisheries.
+Deep Vision Research Version is currently for sale.
+Deep Vision Commercial Trawl Version will be available for sale in 2020.

-Deep Vision is the result of cutting edge computer vision technology and advanced image analysis techniques incorporated into robust and innovative subsea enclosures.
-The system is currently used for research purposes with the advantage of accurate sampling data from images made possible without bringing the fish onboard the vessel.
+The system is currently available for sale for research purposes with the advantages of accurate sampling data from images made possible without bringing the fish onboard the vessel.

 Benefits for research:

-Combined with a sorting mechanism this will make it possible to program the system for desired species and size of your catch and automatically sort the fish in the trawl based on this information.
-This will optimise the catch composition and dramatically reduce the bycatch.
+Combined with a sorting mechanism, this will make it possible to program the system for desired species and size of catch and automatically sort the fish in the trawl.
+This will optimize the catch composition to the allowed quotas and dramatically reduce bycatch.

 Historical data about the catch rate along the haul can also be analysed to better plan for future hauls.
 Deep Vision will be integrated with Scantrol’s iSYM symmetry control for advanced trawl control.
-Information from the log from the two systems will maximise the information the skipper will have available about the catch and trawl.
+Information from the two systems will maximize the information the skipper has available about the catch and trawl.

 Benefits for trawl fisheries:

-- Reduced bycatch
+- SUSTAINABLE: Reduced bycatch and lower discard rates

 Development and cooperation